 Don’t hide your prices!
 This only frustrates people.
 Instead, make it clear that your prices are available when they complete the inquiry process.
 Tell them from the start whether your quoted price includes or excludes VAT and always give them a total of what the initial cost will be.
 When customers know the exact total you have the opportunity to focus on value and change their mind-set from “I want the cheapest” to “Wow!
 That sounds exactly like what I need and it will work out better in the end”.

 There are several techniques that you can use to add more value to your pricing strategy which will help you close more deals and improve customer satisfaction.

-- Limiting Perceived Cost – Instead of selling a low-cost product that ends up costing a lot more in the long run i.e. purchasing a device with a limited warranty period, we decided to rather offer our customers a rental package on our Payment Pebble devices.
+- Limiting Perceived Cost – Instead of selling a low-cost product that ends up costing a lot more in the long run i.e. purchasing a device with a limited warranty period, we decided to also offer our customers the choice of a rental package on our Pocket Pro devices.
 This gives our customers peace of mind when it comes to repairs as the rental option eliminates the need for costly device replacements as we will provide unlimited free replacement devices should the device break.

 - Price Guarantees – We are honest with our permanent clients, if they have received quotes somewhere else, we will do our utmost to beat their prices unless it is below our operating costs.

 - Staggered Pricing – Include multiple pricing scales.
 WAPPoint rewards clients as their businesses grow.
 You may start out at on one transaction fee but as your revenues grow your fee can decrease.